dflib/dflib/UPGRADE.md

 ```

 * [dflib #597](https://github.com/dflib/dflib/issues/597): While Parquet file loading became much faster due to other
-improvement, implicit column compaction was turned off for consistency, that can result higher memory usage (and sometimes
+improvement, implicit column compaction was turned off for consistency, that can result in higher memory usage (and sometimes
 slower loads).
 You need to explicitly tag all your lower-cardinality columns as "compact" to get the best performance:

 ```java